theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 A recurring aim in my teaching is to move beyond pure PowerPoint logic.
 I use slides when they help, but I also want students to think, discuss, draw, classify, test, present, question, and create visible outputs.
 This makes learning more concrete and gives us something to work with together.

+## Didactic Influences and Design Principles

+My teaching is informed by a set of didactic approaches and design principles that I use as practical orientations rather than as abstract labels.
+I am interested in teaching formats that activate students, support application, and create space for reflection, feedback, and perspective-taking.

+A central reference point is **constructive alignment**.
+For me, this means that learning outcomes, teaching activities, and assessment should be meaningfully connected.
+Students should not only hear about concepts, but work with them in ways that prepare them for the kinds of outputs and performances that are later assessed.

+I also draw on **Bloom’s Taxonomy** when thinking about the level of learning that a teaching activity should support.
+Especially in entrepreneurship and management education, I find it important to move beyond remembering and understanding toward application, analysis, evaluation, and creation.

+Another important influence is **Education for Sustainable Development (ESD)**.
+In sustainability-related teaching, and especially in formats such as the Business Model Lab, I see strong value in problem-based and challenge-based learning.
+Students should work with open questions, complex systems, and real-world tensions rather than only receiving finished answers.

+My teaching is also shaped by approaches from entrepreneurship education and experiential learning.
+I value formats that create what I think of as productive spaces for action and reflection: role plays, case work, workshops, group puzzles, visual thinking, and peer exchange.
+These are the kinds of settings in which students often begin to connect theory with action.

+A further influence on my entrepreneurship teaching is the practice-based approach associated with Babson College and the work of Neck, Greene, and Brush.
+Their five practices of entrepreneurship education (play, empathy, creation, experimentation, and reflection) provide a useful language for what I try to create in the classroom.
+In my courses, these practices appear in formats such as role plays, group puzzles, customer personas, business model games, prototyping exercises, pitch feedback, and reflective discussion.

+The practice of **play** is visible when students experiment with perspectives, scenarios, and business model options. **Empathy** appears in customer segmentation, persona work, and stakeholder-oriented feedback. **Creation** is central whenever students develop visible outputs such as posters, canvases, prototypes, or business plan sections. **Experimentation** is addressed when students test assumptions, compare alternatives, and revise their ideas. **Reflection** happens through peer feedback, discussion, debriefing, and structured evaluation of what has been learned.

+In this sense, my teaching design combines conceptual structure with experiential learning.
+I want students to encounter frameworks, apply them actively, reflect on their use, receive feedback, and gradually build confidence in dealing with complexity.

 ## My Path into Teaching